-This week police made 19 traffic stops, which resulted in 11 citations, seven verbal warnings, and one summons.
-They also assisted three motorists with disabled vehicles.
-The ambulance crew responded to three medical emergencies during the week and took two people to the hospital; one person refused treatment or transport to the hospital.
+During the week police made 16 traffic stops, which resulted in nine citations and seven verbal warnings.
+They also helped three motorists get into their inadvertently locked cars.
+The ambulance crew responded to seven medical emergencies and took six people to the hospital, three with Advanced Life Support on board.
+One person refused medical treatment or transport to the hospital.

 Someone called at 8:31 a.m. to report concerns about a dog in a potentially hot car parked at the General Store.
 An officer went to the store, spoke to the owner, and determined that the dogs were fine.
 A patrol officer called the station at 10:02 p.m. to request that the Department of Public Works be asked to sweep dirt that was causing a hazard at Oak Hill and Cleaves Hill roads.
 Someone called 911 at 10:39 p.m. with suspicions about a car parked in front of the Bromfield School with its lights turning on and off.
 The car was gone when an officer arrived to check it out.

 An Old Shirley Road resident called at 4:35 p.m. to log a report about a man who she said repeatedly drives by her house revving his car engine.
 At 5:27 p.m. an officer on patrol stopped to give a ride to a woman walking on Massachusetts Avenue, who was going to a friend’s in Harvard some distance away.

 Thursday, May 18

 A motorist called at 4:30 p.m. to report that another car had passed his on the left at a stop sign 10 minutes earlier.
 The vehicle was not in the area when police arrived to investigate.

 Friday, May 19